HazelSparks/ZelSystem/doc/Subsystem Specifications/Language Specifications.md

-# ZelSystem Documentation
+# ZelSystem
-## Language Specifications
+## Document 2a: Language Specifications

 The language of the ZelSystem, ZLang, will be used inside the REPL, Interpreter, API, and environment subsystems.
 As such, it must be precisely and carefully